CodeWithAgam/Conversion-Calculator/README.md

 # Conversion-Calculator
-5 calculators built in Python to calculate Perimeter, Area, Volume, Surface Area and Area of 4 walls of different shapes.
+Struggling to calculate Perimeter, Area, Volume, Surface Area, Curved Surface Area and Area of 4 walls of different shapes?
+Here are few codes built in Python to solve your problem.

 The codes are written in simple and beginner-friendly Python coding.
 The calculators use a simple Python module named "Math" which comes pre-installed with all the versions of Python and allows us to use the calculators and carry on the calculators.

+All the operations are listed below:

+     1. Perimeter
+     2. Area
+     3. Volume
+     4. Surface Area
+     5. Curved Surface Area
+     6. Area of 4 walls

 All the shapes covered in the function are listed below: